United Football Alliance (UFA)

 The Elite Player Pathway at PSC

-Pickering Soccer Club (PSC), one of the leading youth soccer clubs in Durham, and the only club in the region to hold licenses to operate in the Ontario Soccer Association (OSA) two standards based leagues for both men and women, are proud to announce an evolution of their Elite Player Pathway (EPP) with support from a newly formed alliance with Oshawa Kicks Soccer Club (OKSC) and West Rouge Soccer Club (WRSC).
-The beginning of which will be the official re-branding of both their League1 Ontario (L1O) and Ontario Player Development League (OPDL) entries.
+Pickering Soccer Club (PSC), a leading youth soccer club in the Region of Durham, and the only club in the region to hold licenses to operate in Ontario Soccer’s (OS) two standards based leagues for both men and women, are proud to announce an evolution of their Elite Player Pathway (EPP).
+This began with the official re-branding of both their League1 Ontario (L1O) and Ontario Player Development League (OPDL) entries.

 In our continuing efforts to be inclusive of the region and to provide development opportunities for players and coaches alike, PSC is now streamlining our Elite Player Pathway.
-Having received permission from L1O and the OSA, we have rebranded our OPDL program as “United FA” (UFA) and the PSC entry in the L1O program is now known as “Durham United Football Alliance” (DUFA), maintaining continuity and recognizing the cumulative efforts within the EPP alliance.
+Having received permission from L1O and Ontario Soccer, we have re-branded our OPDL program as “United FA” (UFA) and the PSC entry in the L1O program is now known as “Durham United Football Alliance” (DUFA), maintaining continuity and recognizing the cumulative efforts within the EPP alliance.

 What is OPDL

 The Ontario Player Development League (OPDL) is the highest level of competition in Ontario for players U13 and up.
-Visit the OSA’s OPDL pages for stats, standings, and more!
+Visit OS’s OPDL pages for stats, standings, and more!

 OPDL isn’t just a league.
 In fact, competition is a relatively small part of it.
 The league moves the focus from solely trying to win a trophy or avoid relegation, to developing players through a structured blend of high performance training and age appropriate play.
 In the OPDL, you’ll see mandatory heightened training with sport science and sport medicine components, complimenting regular weekly game play against other top players, from May to November.